nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ## 1. Introduction

-The goal of Upcycle to to create a perfect desktop app dedicated to managing rental businesses.
-The target auidence are businesses that require dealing with tons of data.
+The goal of Upcycle to create a perfect desktop app dedicated to managing rental businesses.
+The target audience are businesses that require dealing with tons of data.
 It is developed for rental business managers, who can type fast to efficiently keep track of all of their customers, items, and transactions via a Command Line Interface.
-The aim of this guide is to help readers understand how the different components of Upcycle is implemented and integrated to create an functional and efficient system.
+The aim of this guide is to help readers understand how the different components of Upcycle is implemented and integrated to create a functional and efficient system.
 The guide serves to help developers understand the architecture of Upcycle.

 ## 2. Setup the environment